Sam-Bromiley/Directors-NI-Calculator/README.md

 # Directors-NI-Calculator

 Use this calculator to work out the amount of Director's NI owed in the last period of the year by entering the NIable Gross, week the employee became a director and any previous NI earnings

+Please go to https://codepen.io/xyliss/full/ExZXJJo to use this calculator